What New Jersey’s Grid Modernization Proposal Means for Utilities and DER Integration

 To address this challenge, the New Jersey Board of Public Utilities (NJBPU) introduced grid modernization rules (PRN 2024-067, N.J.A.C.
 14:8-4 and 14:8-5) aimed at overhauling interconnection processes and laying the foundation for a comprehensive grid modernization effort.

-This regulatory initiative represents a national signal for grid modernization.
-Utilities must move from reactive, paper-based processes toward digital, data-driven systems that enable transparency, automation, and collaboration.
+This regulatory initiative is an example of a nation-wide push towards grid modernization.
+As demand grows, many utilities are also exploring a shift away from paper-based, reactive processes toward digital, data-driven systems that enable transparency, automation, and collaboration.

 What New Jersey Is Proposing